chikaaniagba/chikaaniagba/README.md

 - 👋 Hi, I’m @chikaaniagba
-- 👀 I’m interested in becoming a cloud architect
+- 👀 I’m interested in becoming a cloud engineer
-- 🌱 I’m currently learning basic cloud computing and IT fundamentals
+- 🌱 I’m currently learning AI intgration and programming
 - 💞️ I’m looking to collaborate on with all levels of cloud professionals
 - 📫 How to reach me : chikaaniagba@gmail.com
 - 😄 Pronouns: she/her